 But although the interview is taking place in your familiar home, you'll want to make sure to prepare well and familiarize yourself with the different types of online job interviews.
 Doing so will help you think on your feet and achieve a more successful interview performance.

 The most typical online interview is the interview via webcam.
 Rather than having you travel to an office, the interviewer will simply conduct the interview via video.
-Depending on the company, they may send you a webcam and a set of interview questions or you may be expected to use your own camera – which is less of a hardship, these days, as many, if not most, laptops come with webcams built-in.
+Since most laptops and tablets come with webcams built-in, you'll likely be expected to use your camera.
+If you do not have a laptop, you should typically be able to use a smartphone.

-Some employers use online web-based systems for interviewing.
-For example, Spark Hire provides options for recorded interviews via webcam and in-depth live interviewing with split screen online interviews with candidates.
+Some employers use web-based systems for interviewing, with options for recorded interviews via webcam and in-depth live interviewing with split-screen online interviews with candidates.

 Remember that online interviews are just as important as in-person interviews.
 Your interview could get you to the next round or even a job offer if the company handles all the interviewing online.

 Here's how to get ready for your interview:

 - Download the software ahead of time so that you’ll have the opportunity to get used to it.